kshitijsubedi/life_firebase_website/README.md

 - `gulp vendor` copies dependencies from node_modules to the vendor directory

 You must have npm and Gulp installed globally on your machine in order to use these features.

-## Bugs and Issues

-Have a bug or an issue with this template?
-[Open a new issue](https://github.com/BlackrockDigital/startbootstrap-grayscale/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/grayscale/).

-Start Bootstrap was created by and is maintained by **[David Miller](http://davidmiller.io/)**, Owner of [Blackrock Digital](http://blackrockdigital.io/).

 Start Bootstrap is based on the [Bootstrap](http://getbootstrap.com/) framework created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thorton](https://twitter.com/fat).

 ## Copyright and License